bonimba87/CompChemML/SBDD_docking/README.md

 - **Redocking**: RMSD = 0.55 Å (excellent reproduction of crystal pose)
 - **Actives vs Decoys**: ROC AUC = 0.77 (see Results/figures)
 - Docking successfully enriches actives among top-ranked ligands.
+- These results confirm that the pipeline can successfully reproduce experimental binding modes and distinguish actives from decoys, validating its use as a baseline SBVS workflow.

 ---